 Communicating scholarly knowledge

-The primary purpose of publishing, even scholarly publishing, is communication.
-If you centre the communicative role of publishing, with a focus on the audience and the difference you would like your work to make for that audience, decisions about when and where to publish will change.
-This … [Read more...]
+I’ve created an audio version of the post so you can listen to it on your commute, or while you’re cooking, or whatever.
+Listen here: The primary purpose of publishing, even scholarly publishing, is communication.
+If you centre the communicative role of publishing, with a focus on the … [Read more...]

 I have written before about communication and validation in your publishing decisions and encouraged you to prioritize communication in your decision making process.
 In this post, I want to extend that argument using a recently published scholarly report as a jumping off point. (you can go read it … [Read more...]